yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/virtual_methods.md

 ## Virtual destructor

-Deleting a derived class object using a pointer of base class type that has a non-virtual destructor results in undefined behavior, requiring a defined virtual destructor as a resolution to this issue.
+Deleting a derived class object using a pointer of base class type that has a non-virtual destructor results in undefined behavior (likely **derived class has memory leak**), requiring a defined virtual destructor as a resolution to this issue.

 Once execution reaches the body of a base class destructor, any derived object parts have already been destroyed and no longer exist.
 If the Base destructor body were to call a virtual function, the virtual dispatch would reach no further down the inheritance hierarchy than Base itself.
 In a destructor (or constructor) body, further-derived classes just don't exist any more (or yet).